Politics and Cultures of China and the USA: Implications for Global Leadership

 Environment – China’s manufacturing ecosystem will continue to capture solar, wind, nuke power and other exportable envirotech.
 We’ll continue to lead in social and political environmental innovation.
 Nativist plutocrats like Trump have little ability to change the growing sustainability values of all developed, rich cultures.

 Politics – Western liberal democracy will continue to be the main desire of the world’s citizens.
 Islamic and communist cultures will increasingly reform toward them.
 China will need generations to shed its Communist Party and state industries, and their political leadership will continue to lag the USAs until that happens.
 Universal health care will continue to elude Americans for a generation or so at least, as keeping all the non-critical health care with the employer allows more economic diversity, and is a spur to innovation and individualism, as long as social safety nets continue to improve.
 If Americans forced everyone to save some of their income for the future, whether they have good jobs or are freelancers, the way Australia has for a generation now, we’d have an even better political environment for innovation.
 Whether we reform ourselves in that direction or not remains to be seen.

 Society – American culture will continue to be something the world aspires to.
 Our prosperity and plutocracy puts us a risk of becoming too addicted, distracted, and polarized to lead much in the next generation, but eventually we’ll enter a generation of reform and return to more democratic and equitable conditions, as we’ve always done.
+China will rapidly urbanize its culture too, but cultural reforms will be more limited by China’s cultural preference for collectivism and its state socialist model.
 Meanwhile, the cultural promise of the American Dream, will continue to lead the world in a particular developmental direction, whether we actively continue to promote and refine that dream or not.